gaopeng-eugene/gaopeng-eugene.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to Gao Peng's homepage

 My name is Gao Peng, a second year of Ph.D. student at Chinese University of Hong Kong supervised by [Hongsheng Li](http://www.ee.cuhk.edu.hk/~hsli/).
-Before that, I spend times at Japan and Singapore, working with great researchers like [Steven Hoi](http://stevenhoi.org/)
+Before that, I spent one year in Singapore, working with [Steven Hoi](http://stevenhoi.org/).
-You can use the [editor on GitHub](https://github.com/gaopeng-eugene/gaopeng-eugene.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+My research interst is in Reinforcement Learning and Deep Learning.

 ### Markdown